ospalh/anki-addons/pages/Downloader sites.md

 [Google Translate](http://translate.google.com/#auto/en/).
 It is the only text-to-speech services among the downloaders.
-The advantage is that this will almost always get you an audio version of the text enterend – when Google TTS works for your language at all – and can be used to get an audio version of whole sentences, not just single words.
+The advantage is that this will almost always get you an audio version of the text entered – when Google TTS works for your language at all – and can be used to get an audio version of whole sentences, not just single words.

-The disadvantage is that that this will almost always get you an audio version of the text enterend, even when it is misspelled.
+The disadvantage is that that this will almost always get you an audio version of the text entered, even when it is misspelled.

 Another disadvantage is that it is a robot voice.
 It may hide idiosyncrasies of the phrase or word.